OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 • Complete all course assignments, assessments, and evaluations on their own unless otherwise instructed by their teacher.

-• Cite another person’s words or ideas to avoid a charge of plagiarism.
+• Cite another person’s words or ideas to avoid plagiarizing.

 Achievement